QED-92/cyber-security/modules/sql-injections/sql-injections.md

 SQL injections are categorized based on how an attacker retrieves the output of a payload:

-- In-band SQL injections
+- In-band
-- Blind SQL injections
+- Blind
-- Out-of-band SQL injections
+- Out-of-band

 In-band SQL injections are the most straightforward technique.
 The output of the injected query is returned directly in the application’s response and can be read by the attacker.